osmdroid/osmdroid/src/site/Important-notes-on-using-osmdroid-in-your-app.md

+TODO this article needs updating.
+Most of these settings were revised in v5.6

 # Important notes on using osmdroid in your app

 There's a few things you need to know about osmdroid before deploying your app to public repositories, app stores, fdroid, etc. These settings should be configured individually for every app that uses osmdroid.